AndreyMZ/md-to-confluence/README.md

         - `https://jsmith@example.com:443/confluence`

     -  `page-version` is not required.

+	-  `note-autogen` - add to the top of the page an information panel which says that this page is automatically generated.
+Boolean.
+Default: false.

 - `toc-title` - title of TOC (Table of Content).
 Default: no title.

 - `toc-min-level` - minimum header level to include in TOC.